-By the time you reach twenty, everything is laced in wonder and discovery!
+By the time you reach twenty, everything is laced with wonder and discovery!
 As soon as we hit those years, we start to see the world a little differently.
 Newfound responsibility, newfound freedom...newfound zits!

 When does it end?
 Sadly, you'll have to talk to someone older than me.

-The good news is that we can turn this mess of a story into a clear skin message!
+The good news is that we can turn this mess of a story into a clear-skin message!

 Here is everything that you could ever want to know about acne vulgaris, AKA acne, and a little insight on how to get rid of it!

 It all starts with the notorious B.I.D- bacteria, inflammation, and dead skin.